What is a Mullerian or uterine anomaly?

 Lin: J Womens Health 2004

 What are the symptoms of a uterus anomaly?

 In many cases a uterine anomaly causes no problems and in fact may remain undetected until menstruation begins or pregnancy is attempted.
 If a uterine anomaly such as bicornuate uterus results in a rudimentary uterine horn with no outlet, menstrual outflow will be obstructed.
 This can result in pain and/or a mass similar to endometriosis that gets worse during periods.
 If untreated, blood collects in the uterus and may become infected.
 A uterine anomaly may also be associated with dyspareunia and reproductive problems.
 These include: Infertility, ectopic pregnancy, recurrent miscarriage, premature delivery, intrauterine fetal growth restriction, abnormal fetal presentation – breech and transverse lies.

 The incidence of reproductive complications depends on the particular type of anomaly.
-A septate uterus is the anomaly most commonly associated with recurrent spontaneous abortion
+A septate uterus is the anomaly most commonly associated with recurrent spontaneous abortion.

-Procedures used to diagnose uterine anomalies include:
+What are the procedures used to diagnose uterine anomalies?

 Many uterine anomalies can be corrected surgically in case of difficulties.
 Metroplasty is most often used to reshape the uterus.
 However, surgery is not indicated in every case and it can not be performed on a unicornuate uterus, as there is no way to surgically enlarge a uterus.
 Cervical cerclage may be performed in some cases to prevent the cervix from dilating prematurely and to increase the fetal survival rate.